NielsLeenheer/WebcamBarcodeScanner/README.md

 ### Fallback worker support

 By default this library will try to use the build-in barcode detector support in Chromium browsers.
 As a fallback it uses a WASM version of ZXing running in a worker.
-That means you have to provide the library with the correct path to the worker library:
+It will try to load the worker from the same directory as the UMD or ESM module.
+But if you use a bundler that will fail and the barcode detection will run in the main thread.
+That is something you want to prevent by providing the library with the correct path to the worker library:

 ```js
 const barcodeScanner = new WebcamBarcodeScanner({